ManaliAundhkar/ManaliAundhkar/README.md

 ## I'm a Developer and a Student !!
 - 🔭 I’m currently working on programming skills.

-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning CSharp.

 - 👯 I’m looking to collaborate on <a href='https://www.linkedin.com/in/manali-aundhkar-220878175/' target=_blank><u>linkedin</u> </a>